fission/fission.io/content/en/docs/usage/languages/python.md

 fission environment create --name python --image fission/python-env
 ```

+> **Note**: If your function references external libraries, modules or has dependencies, you will need to create a **custom image** for your Python environment.
+You can skip to [working with dependencies](#working-with-dependencies) section to understand more.

 ### Create a simple function in Python

 Create a file named `hello.py`: